-Bachelor's degree completion programs require the completion of a minimum of 180 credit hours.
-Credit hours may be earned through this program and the completion of programs prior to enrollment, typically through an Associate's degree program which is a prerequisite for entry.

-Tuition - Estimated charges for the period of attendance and the entire program

-Books & Supplies - In select courses, textbooks and/or supplies are classroom copies, which must be returned in good condition at the end of the course.
-Additional fees will be assessed for failure to return these books and/or supplies.

-Additional Fees as applicable are: \$25.00 return check fee; \$5.00 replacement ID card fee; \$10.00 replacement parking card fee (Alhambra only); \$10.00 Official Transcript and/or Diploma reprint fee course schedules, curricula or courses within reason due to exigent circumstances, program upgrades and/or content changes, and to cancel programs of study, modes of delivery, upcoming start dates or individual c courses as it deems necessary.
-If a course or program is cancelled the school may schedule course completion at a later date or refund all monies paid for the cancelled course or program if the student does not wish to continue with the program at the later date.
+- Bachelor's degree completion programs require the completion of a minimum of 180 credit hours.
+Credit hours may be earned through this program and the completion of programs prior to enrollment, typically through an Associate's degree program which is a prerequisite for entry. - Tuition Estimated charges for the period of attendance and the entire program - Books & Supplies In select courses, textbooks and/or supplies are classroom copies, which must be returned in good condition at the end of the course.
+Additional fees will be assessed for failure to return these books and/or supplies. - Additional Fees as applicable are: \$25.00 return check fee; \$5.00 replacement ID card fee; \$10.00 replacement parking card fee (Alhambra only); \$10.00 Official Transcript and/or Diploma reprint fee program is canceled the school may schedule course completion at a later date or refund all monies paid for the canceled course or program if the student does not wish to continue with the program at the later date.
 All Platt College programs are not available at all locations, please see an Admissions Representative form more information on specific enrollment information.